VbaGGz/Express-Medical/README.md

 # Express-Medical

-front-end and back-end for an HR department
+Front-end and back-end for an **HR department and Payroll Management System.**

+_This project was created by,_

+**Nicholas Borghese,
+Vincent Ippolito,
+Carl Mendez,
+Ilya Shvabskiy,
+Nick Wilson**